 In Sloane's On-Line Encyclopedia of Integer Sequences this is included as sequence A079865.

 This shows that any position can be solved in at most 20 or 25 moves, depending on whether you count a half turn of the disk that can do quarter turns as one move or two.
+On average it takes 16.587 and 14.569 moves.
 The hardest position is where the all teardrop pieces in the top halves of the discs are swapped with those in the bottom halves, and only the top triangle of the disk that does quarter turns is swapped with triangle in the bottom half.